 Some facilities, activities and excursions could involve an element of risk.
 These activities, facilities and excursions are neither run nor controlled by James Villa Holidays.
 If you wish to participate, purchase or make use of any optional activities, facilities or excursions that are not part of your pre booked holiday, we regret that James Villa Holidays cannot accept liability in relation to these.
 The contract for the provision of that activity, facility or excursion will be between you and that provider.
 Usually these locally paid for activities, facilities and excursions will be subject to local law and jurisdiction.
 The discretion to partake in any such activities, facilities, or excursions is entirely at your own risk.
 You are responsible for taking sensible precautions for your own safety and for the safety of any children or family members for whom you are responsible.
 Please liaise with the supplier of the facility, activity or excursion for the Terms and Conditions of your activity, facility or excursion which will govern your contract.

-If you have cause for complaint whilst on holiday or travelling to your destination, this must be brought to the attention of a James Villa Holidays representative and relevant supplier immediately so that action can be taken at the time to rectify the problem.
-Should the representative/local agent/supplier or villa management company be unable to resolve the matter, details of the complaint must be notified to James Villa Holidays in writing within 28 days of the end of your holiday.
+If you have cause for complaint whilst on holiday or travelling to your destination, this must be brought to the attention of a James Villa Holidays villa manager and/or relevant supplier immediately so that action can be taken at the time to rectify the problem.
+Should the villa manager/local agent/supplier or villa management company be unable to resolve the matter, details of the complaint must be notified to James Villa Holidays in writing within 28 days of the end of your holiday.
 Failure to do so will affect ours and the applicable supplier's ability to investigate your complaint, and will affect your rights under this contract.

-At all times during your holiday, you are expected to have consideration for your fellow passengers and other third parties.
-If in the opinion of ourselves, any airline pilot, accommodation owner or other person in authority, you are or appear to be behaving in such a way as to cause, or to be likely to cause, danger, distress, annoyance or damage to third parties or property or to cause a delay or diversion to transportation, either ourselves or the supplier concerned may terminate your holiday arrangements.
+We want all our customers to have an enjoyable holiday.
+But you must remember that you are responsible for your actions and the effect they may have on others.
+If we, or another person in authority, believe (a) your actions could upset, annoy or disturb other customers, our suppliers or our own staff, or put them in any risk or danger, or damage property; (b) your actions could cause a delay or diversion to transportation; or (c) you are unfit to travel, we may end your holiday and terminate your contract.
 In this situation, we will have no further liability to you and will not be responsible for meeting any expenses you incur as a result, making any refund or paying any compensation.
 Subject to clause 7, you and/or your party may also be required to pay for loss and/or damage caused by your actions and we will hold you and each member of your party jointly and individually liable for any damage or losses caused by you or any member of your party.
 Full payment for any such damage or losses must be paid directly to the accommodation owner or other supplier prior to departure from the accommodation.
 If you fail to make payment, you will be responsible for meeting any claims (including legal costs) subsequently made against us as a result of your actions together with all costs we incur in pursuing any claim against you.
 We cannot be held responsible for the actions or behaviour of other guests or individuals who have no connection with your booking arrangements or with us.
 Disruption on board an aircraft is a criminal offence, and you may be prosecuted.

 We, or the airline, ferry or train operator, will refuse travel if you do not have a valid passport, visa and entry permit.
 Your passport and travel documents must be intact: you may not be able to travel if they are damaged or have been tampered with.
 Passport, visa and health requirements are subject to change and it is your responsibility to check the up-to-date position in good time before departure.
 We do not accept any responsibility if you cannot travel, or incur any other loss because you have not complied with any passport, visa, immigration requirements or health formalities.
 You agree to reimburse us in relation to any fines or other losses which we incur as a result of your failure to comply with any passport, visa, immigration requirements or health formalities.
 Please see Essential Information under ‘Passport and visa' for more general information about the passport and visa requirements for your particular holiday.